 Pricing range given by breed on planned breeding page.

-Kids are sold as bottle babies, usually between 2-3 weeks of age.
+Kids are sold as bottle babies, usually between 10 days-3 weeks of age.
 Kids will be disbudded, tattooed, and well trained to the bottle.

 Buyers are responsible for transport.

 If traveling out of state buyer is responsible for fees associated

 with Health Certificate & Vet Check